-Here are some of the best product descriptions that evoke imagery and enable customers to see themselves using a product.
+Here are some of the best product descriptions we’ve seen on online shops that evoke imagery and enable customers to see themselves using a product.
 Each has a different way of using sensory words and showing off the benefits of products.

 From the start, this product description elicits a sense of action in the reader by starting in the active voice.
 The content submerges the reader into a visual, sensory perception of the product with phrasing like, “So whether it’s a busy Monday or a relaxed Sunday – invite a couple of friends over, push the ignition and enjoy the special atmosphere that surrounds the grill.”

 It also expounds on the features of the product by using its benefits to illustrate usefulness to its target audience: “The compact open-cart design and the practical folding side table makes it fit even on small spaces, and you have all the basics you need to get familiar with gas grilling.”

 This product description gets specific where it counts, helping to answer as many potential customer questions as possible: “Designed to meet the needs of a puppy’s 28-baby teeth, it helps teach appropriate chewing behavior while offering enrichment and satisfying a younger pup’s instinctual needs.”

 Its verb usage and consciousness of the active voice elicit a sense of action in the reader: “Want to make crate training easier or extend play time?
 Be sure to stuff with puppy kibble and a dash of peanut butter.
 Add to the fun by including KONG Puppy Snacks and top with KONG Puppy Easy Treat.”

 It wraps up its visuals by conveniently listing a few highlighted features at the end, adding brevity and making it easier for readers to skim for specific content.